 That’s a lot of chores to do, but they aren’t truly to do with getting my head straight for work.
 I’ve done all that on Friday afternoon.
 Good planning on a Friday for the week ahead makes Monday morning much less stressful.
 And as Mondays always seem to be really busy days, I can hit the ground running and get straight to my To Do list.

-Update your To Do list
+1. Update Your To Do list

-Essential.
+This is essential.
 I review what I have achieved and make sure my To Do list is up-to-date.
 If I know Monday is going to be particularly stressful I’ll write my top three priorities on a sticky note and stick it to my laptop keyboard, then it’s there as a reminder when I open my machine.

 A To Do list helps keep me structured and focused on what is important, but it’s only as good as the last time it was updated.
 Do it Friday afternoon when it will take you all of five minutes.
 On Monday morning I guarantee it will take three times as long.